The Amalgamut: Recording and production

 The recording sessions were prolonged and extensive due to many complications, many stemming from Patrick's struggle's with addiction.
 Patrick recalled "almost being in tears" after recording vocals for the track "Where Do We Go From Here", as he was typically smoking three to four packs of cigarettes a day, making it difficult for him to hit his higher notes, and even breathe at times.
 Delays also occurred upon Patrick breaking his wrist after completing a new song, celebrating it, and then slipping and falling on the ice while refusing to go to the hospital.
 Patrick was still able to play guitar, though his movements were limited.
 Patrick also would lash out at others, ranging from insulting members of the band's official messageboard for posts he didn't approve of, leading to its ultimate removal, and temporarily kicking band members out of the studio to work on music alone.
 As such, progress was continually delayed; with Patrick's timetable for a release date shifting from June 2001, to July 2001, to early 2002, to "mid to late summer".

 In recording the album, the band worked with music producers Ben Grosse and Rae DiLeo, both of which they had worked with on Title of Record.
-Patrick aimed to make the album "more metallic and mainstream" than Title of Record.
+Patrick aimed to make the album "more metallic and mainstream" than Title of Record, but also wrote several songs using acoustic guitar.
 The heavier songs were recorded in "drop A" and "drop D" guitar tunings.
 The band entered the final phases of recording the album in December 2001, with plans to start mixing the album at the beginning of 2002.
 In March 2002, the band released a tentative track list that ultimately containing all of the tracks that would be make the final album, albeit with an alternate order, and "The 4th" going by the tentative title "Reservation".
 Other tentative names for tracks during the recording process included "I Like the World Today" for the track "World Today" and "It Feels Like You're With Me and Against Me" for "The Only Way (Is the Wrong Way)".
 The album entered the mixing stage, done by Grosse, and mastering phase, done by Bob Ludwig in April 2002, and was fully completed by the end of the month, after 18 months of recording, but pushed back to mid-2002 by the record label.